damog/blog/source/_posts/gmail-and-sup-the-smart-way.md

-Title: GMail and Sup, the smart way
+title: "GMail and Sup, the smart way"
 Date: 2008-04-20 19:31:00
 Tags:
 ---